purduesigbots/pros-doxygen-docs/docs/tutorials/walkthrough/uploading.md

 ## Wireless Upload

-To see more details on how to wireless upload see \subpage wireless-upload
+To see more details on how to wireless upload see \ref wireless-upload